storj-archived/research/docs/user-profiles.md

 - Has a small cluster of Bitcoin and Ethereum miners.
 - Doesn’t want servers keeping them up at night.
 - Familiar with many several GNU/Linux distributions and automation and monitoring tools.
+- Familiar with CLI tools `scp`, `rsync` and others
+- Wants to automate with bash scripts, and to have non-interactive modes for CLI tools for bash scripts.

 ## Video Production Teams
 - Video editors need a secure, fast and private way to be able to archive and share video with each other before production is finished.